MassoniMacaroni/PSChamber/README.md

     - Removes English US and forces English Au to the default language.
 * RemoveNCopy.ps1
     - Removes a file and copies it to multiple PCs
+* Usercreator.ps1
+    - Automates the process of creating new users in active directory.
+The script creates the AD user, assigns a mailbox, and assigns a 365 license.